ceph/ceph/doc/cephadm/host-management.rst

 see :ref:`cephadm-osd-removal` for more details about osd removal

-You can check if there are no deamons left on the host with the following:
+You can check if there are no daemons left on the host with the following:

 .. prompt:: bash #